Passenger cars & light commercial vehicles

-Control of diesel NOx emissions has been largely handled through engine measures until Euro 5.
-The main technique used to meet Euro 5 limits was to recirculate a small percentage of the exhaust gas into the inlet air so as to reduce the oxygen content and combustion temperature.
+Control of diesel NOx emissions was largely handled through engine measures until Euro 5.
+The main technique used to meet Euro 5 limits was to recirculate a small part of the exhaust gas into the inlet air so as to reduce the oxygen content and combustion temperature.
 This in turn lowers the amount of atmospheric nitrogen that is converted to NOx.
-NOx emissions limits for light-duty diesel engines are currently less stringent than those for gasoline-engine vehicles, although at Euro 6d-TEMP and Euro 6d stages, actual emissions from most diesel vehicles do meet the gasoline limits by using advanced emission control technologies.
+NOx emissions limits for Euro 6 light-duty diesel engines are less stringent than those for gasoline-engine vehicles, although at Euro 6d-TEMP and Euro 6d stages, actual emissions from most diesel vehicles do meet the gasoline limits by using advanced emission control technologies.

-European emissions regulations for light-duty vehicles up to 3.5 tonnes and carrying up to 9 people including the driver - in other words cars, ‘people carriers', 4 x 4s and light vans – first reached a level that forced the use of catalysts for petrol engines in 1993.
-At that time it was still possible to use oxidation catalysts and so-called “open-loop three way catalyst (TWC)” for some vehicles, but the increasingly stringent stages of emissions regulation since then (Euro 2 in 1997, Euro 3 in 2001, Euro 4 in 2006, Euro 5 in 2009 and Euro 6 in 2014) have ensured that three-way catalysts are universally used for petrol engines in Europe.
+European emissions limits for light-duty vehicles (up to 3.5 tonnes and carrying up to nine people including the driver) – in other words cars, ‘people carriers’, SUVs and light vans – first reached a level that forced the use of catalysts for gasoline engines in 1993.
+At that time it was still possible to use oxidation catalysts and so-called “open-loop three way catalyst (TWC)” for some vehicles, but the increasingly stringent stages of emissions regulation since then (Euro 2 in 1997, Euro 3 in 2001, Euro 4 in 2006, Euro 5 in 2009 and Euro 6 in 2014) have ensured that three-way catalysts are universally used for gasoline engines in Europe.

-The Euro 6 legislation introduces a particle number limit for Direct-Injection petrol vehicles (both stoichiometric and lean-burn engines).
+The Euro 6 legislation introduced a particle number limit for Direct Injection gasoline vehicles (both stoichiometric and lean-burn engines).
 After a temporary relaxed limit, the final Euro 6c/d-TEMP requirement entered into force in September 2017 and aligns with the diesel limit for particle number.
-It requires the use of Gasoline Particle Filters, especially to ensure particulate emissions are controlled under real-world operation of the vehicles.
+It requires the use of Gasoline Particle Filters (GPFs), especially to ensure particulate emissions are controlled under real-world operation of the vehicles.
 The GPF substrate could be used as the carrier for the three-way catalyst converting the harmful gaseous pollutants.

-In parallel, lean-burn Direct-Injection petrol engines operate in stoichiometric (i.e. λ = 1) conditions (where a three-way catalyst can be used) in some circumstances but in other conditions they operate in lean conditions where the exhaust oxygen content is more like that of diesel and so the three-way catalyst cannot reduce the oxides of nitrogen.
+In parallel, lean-burn Direct Injection gasoline(GDI) engines can operate in stoichiometric (i.e. λ = 1) conditions where a three-way catalyst can be used in some circumstances but in other conditions they operate in lean conditions.
+Here the exhaust oxygen content is more like the oxygen excess of diesel exhaust and so the three-way catalyst cannot reduce the nitrogen oxides to harmless nitrogen.
 To control NOx emissions these engines also use a Lean De-NOx catalyst.
 The adsorber is regenerated from time to time by switching to rich operation for a few seconds so that reductants are produced.